A girl sits on a couch and hugs her white fluffy dog.

-Emotional Support Dogs and Sickle Cell Disease
+How an Emotional Support Dog Helps My Daughter with Sickle Cell Disease

 My daughter's chronic pain journey

 I remember the doctors saying that she had chronic back pain, and I was devastated because I couldn’t accept the fact that she would suffer from chronic pain.
-I wrote an article about this as well.

-A year later she is experiencing the same pain again and it is a tough, painful journey to be on.
+A year later, she is experiencing the same pain again, and it is a tough, painful journey to be on.
 The same discussions I’ve had with her medical team in New Jersey, I need to have here with her medical team in Florida.
 And the same conversations with the school as well.
 But that is another story.

 Welcome home Cooper